-Starting in July, expect monthly payments to hit your bank account by the 15th of the month.
+From July to December, expect monthly payments to hit your bank account by the 15th of the month.

 Families will receive half of the 2021 Child Tax Credit in monthly installments, and the other half of the credit will be applied when filing 2021 taxes.

 On July 15, Aug.
 13, Sept.
 15, Oct.
 15, Nov.
 15 and Dec.
 15, the government will pay parents installments of the tax credit, which looks like: